benevolenttech/btek.cc/_posts/2017-01-01-how-to-make-your-site-search-engine-friendly.md

 In this first of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

+1. What is SEO? (coming soon)
-1. **Make your site search engine friendly &lt;– you are here**
+2. **Make your site search engine friendly &lt;– you are here**
-2. Plan your content (coming soon)
+3. Plan your content (coming soon)
-3. Write content worth sharing
+4. Write content worth sharing
-4. Encourage sharing (coming soon)
+5. Encourage sharing (coming soon)
-5. Advertise on a budget (coming soon)
+6. Advertise on a budget (coming soon)
 <br><br>

 ## **Series Introduction**